siemens/simatic-s7-webserver-api/README.md

 # Limitations

 Currently some Features are not implemented yet.
 Check out the [Issues](https://github.com/siemens/simatic-s7-webserver-api/issues) to get further information about open issues.

+# OPC UA or Web API?

+To be honest, I'm not sure that a hard comparison between OPC UA and the Web API is that useful.

+Both flavors of open interoperability to other systems are fully supported and continuously developed by Siemens.
+Some features are supported by either one or the other, and for the features that are supported by both, it's ultimately up to your preferences.

+**OPC UA** is a widely known and supported **industry standard** developed and maintained by the **OPC Foundation** that was created for a variety of **Plug&Play** communication use cases.
+Quite in the sense of a strategic orientation of a cross vendor **interoperability**.
+The focus here is set on data exchange in the most interoperable and efficient way (subscriptions, companion specifications, …).
+This also includes **plc-to-plc-communication** via OPC Client and Server.

+The focus of the **Web API** rather is **maintenance**, **problem finding** and offering the possibility to implement small and medium-sized **Web Applications**.
+This API is based on standardized **JSON-RPC** via **HTTPS** communication with a Simatic-specific data model.

+Unfortunately a general performance expectation is hard to calculate as this is highly dependent on use cases, requirements, the given environment and the used system.

+For feature-specific details and evaluation of what best suits your use case, please also take a look into the manuals of OPC UA or the Webserver.

 # Further Information about PLC (Webserver)